Dear me, I was...: Development and release

 Dear me, I was... was announced for the Nintendo Switch 2 during an Arc System Works Showcase that was broadcast on YouTube on June 26, 2025, with the release scheduled for July 31, 2025.
 The game was directed by Maho Taguchi, with art direction by Taisuke Kanasaki, who previously worked on Cing's Another Code series (and its remake, Another Code: Recollection), Hotel Dusk series and Chase: Cold Case Investigations - Distant Memories.
 The game is a textless adventure game that features rotoscoped animation.
 This marks Kanasaki's return to this style of animation which he last used for the 2010 Nintendo DS title, Last Window: The Secret of Cape West.
 The game was developed targeting a demographic of older women, and is designed to "make the player feel a bit more positive while playing"..

-A Nintendo Switch version was announced at Tokyo Game Show on September 27, 2025, with a release date to be announced later.
+A Nintendo Switch version was announced at Tokyo Game Show on September 27, 2025, with a release date announced later.

 The game's credits song, "Strange Journey", features vocals by ITSUKA and was released on streaming services the same day as the release of the game.
 Alongside news of the Switch port, the original soundtrack was released on streaming services on September 27, 2025.

 Reception

 Dear me, I was... received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 71% of critics.
 Ethan Zack of Nintendo Life praised the game's art, story, and soundtrack, though criticized the interactive sections and overall short length.